 The other – and more widely used – measure of a lake’s size is the lake’s surface acreage.
 By that measure, the world’s largest freshwater lake is North America’s Lake Superior.

 Note: In the United States, an acre foot is a unit of volume used to refer to large-scale bodies of water.
 It is defined by the volume of water needed to cover 1 acre of surface area to a depth of 1 foot.

-Thinking about booking a Frontier Country lake vacation home rental, cabin or hotel?Use our free interactive vacation rental map to search and compare multiple vacation properties at a glance.
+Thinking about booking a Frontier Country, OK lake vacation home rental, cabin or hotel?Use our free interactive vacation rental map to search and compare multiple vacation properties at a glance.
 Enter a lake name, a state or city and then simply click on a listing to compare all similar properties, best rates and availability for your dates.

 Search results: Sort lakes by water volume

 Below are lakes within USA > US Southwest Region > Oklahoma > Frontier Country, OK > Compared by water volume.
 This list does not represent all lakes in Frontier Country, OK, only the 6 Frontier Country, OK lake articles we have published on the LakeLubbers website.